alshedivat/al-folio/_posts/2022-08-29-E-commerce-blogpost-distill.md

 Group 0 : Customers recently buy at high frequency and the amount buying is amazing (average 10000) <br>
 Group 1 : Customers shopped for a long time, rarely shop with a decent amount, we shoud try to acquire these customer by trying to figure out why they churned <br>
 Group 2 : Customers from last month, regularly and highly purchased. <br>
+Group 3 : Customers from last month, rarely and decent amount

 ---